posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 ### Final Thoughts

 Overall, I am very happy with how things went.
 I came into this process having two clear favorites--UW and Berkeley Biostatistics--and am coming out very satisfied despite getting rejected by both.
 This process is very intimidating and I am hoping that my thoughts add a little bit of clarity.
-If you are a non-traditional applicant, I invite you to reach out to me to have a chat (Caveat: Come fall, I will likely have very limited availability, but I would be happy to chat over the summer).
-Lastly, please reach out to me if you have any burning questions so I can answer them here.